earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-08-spectral-remote-sensing-modis.md

 Use this figure to help answer question 1 above.
-An example of what this plot should look like (without all of the labels that you need to add), [is here at the bottom of the page.]({{ site.url }}/courses/earth-analytics/week-7/grid-of-plots-report/)
+An example of what this plot should look like (without all of the labels that you need to add), [is here at the bottom of the page.]({{ site.url }}/courses/earth-analytics/multispectral-remote-sensing-modis/grid-of-plots-report/)

-#### Plot 2 - Pre-fire NBR using landsat data
+#### Plot 2 - Difference NBR (dNBR) using Landsat data

-Create a MAP of the classified pre-burn NBR using the landsat scene that you downloaded from Earth Explorer this week.
-Overlay the fire extent layer `vector_layers/fire-boundary-geomac/co_cold_springs_20160711_2200_dd83.shp` on top of the NBR map.
-Add a legend.
-This file should not have a cloud in the middle of the burn area!
-You can use Earth Explorer to download the data.
-Use the classes that you used in your homework from week 6 to classify the data.
+Create a map of the classified dNBR using Landsat data collected before and after the Cold Springs fire.
+Overlay the fire extent `vector_layers/fire-boundary-geomac/co_cold_springs_20160711_2200_dd83.shp` on top of the NBR map.
+Add a legend that clearly describes each burn "class" that you applied using the table provided in the lessons.

+Be sure to use cloud free data.

-#### Plot 3 - Pre-fire NBR using landsat data with cloud mask
+#### Plot 3 - Difference NBR (dNBR) using MODIS data

-Create a MAP of the classified pre-burn NBR using the **Landsat** data file that was provided to you in your data download `data/week_07/landsat/LC80340322016189-SC20170128091153/crop`.
-Be sure to mask the clouds from your analysis.
-Overlay the fire extent layer `vector_layers/fire-boundary-geomac/co_cold_springs_20160711_2200_dd83.shp` on top of the NBR map.
-Add a legend that clearly explains what each class represents (ie high severity, moderate etc.).

-#### Plot 4 - Post-fire NBR using landsat data

-Create a MAP of post fire classified NBR using **Landsat** data.
-Note: you did this for your homework last week, re-use the code.
-However this time, use a cloud mask to remove any clouds in your data.
-Then, overlay the fire extent layer (`vector_layers/fire-boundary-geomac/co_cold_springs_20160711_2200_dd83.shp`) on top of the NBR map.
-Add a legend that shows each NBR class and that clearly explains what each class represents (ie high severity, moderate etc.).
+Create a map of the classified dNBR using MODIS data collected before and after the Cold Springs fire.
+Overlay the fire extent `vector_layers/fire-boundary-geomac/co_cold_springs_20160711_2200_dd83.shp` on top of the NBR map.
+Add a legend that clearly describes each burn "class" that you applied using the table provided in the lessons.

-#### Plot 5 - Post-fire NBR MODIS

-Create a classified map of **post fire NBR** using MODIS data.
-Be sure to mask the data using a cloud mask.
-Ideally you'll do this BEFORE you calculate NBR and classify it.
-Add a legend that shows each NBR class and that clearly explains what each class represents (i.e. high severity, moderate etc.).
+Be sure to use cloud free data.

+dNBR burn classes

+Note that depending on how you scaled your data, you may need to scale the values below by a factor of 10.

 | SEVERITY LEVEL  | dNBR RANGE |
 |------------------------------|